nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to look for items that are expiring soon.
+1. User search for items that are expiring soon.
 2. StoreMando returns a list of expiring items.

     Use case ends.

+**Extensions**

+* 1a.
+User input number is a negative number.

+    * 1a1.
+StoreMando shows an error message.

+    * 1a2.
+StoreMando prompt the user for a correct input.

+      Use case resumes at step 1.

+* 1a.
+Time unit input is neither is day(s) or week(s)

+    * 1a1.
+StoreMando shows an error message.

+    * 1a2.
+StoreMando prompt the user for a correct input.

+      Use case resumes at step 1.

 **Use case: UC7 - List all items**